stuwilmur/micro-table/API.md

 ];
 ```
 ## Principles
-Tiny-table implements data *transformations*, which may be *applied* to a data table.
+micro-table implements data *transformations*, which may be *applied* to a data table.
 An example transformation is adding a column of data: it is possible to *add* a column to our `rainfall` table that lists the average rainfall in units of millimetres, calculated from the value in inches.
 Other examples of transformations are
 - sorting the table from least to greatest rainfall;
 - aggregating  the total rainfall for each country.

 Any of these transformations could be applied to the table above.

-In addition to applying transformations to data in individual steps, Tiny-table allows one or more data transformations to be *combined* to create a *model*, which can then be applied to a data table in a single step.
+In addition to applying transformations to data in individual steps, micro-table allows one or more data transformations to be *combined* to create a *model*, which can then be applied to a data table in a single step.
 For example, suppose it is desired to apply two data transformations *f* and *g* to a data table in succession; rather than applying *f*, and then taking the result and applying *g*, both transformations can be combined into a single model, and applied to our data in a single step.
 This model may be retained for use, and applied to other data.
 This is analogous to the way in which two mathematical functions $f(x)$ and $g(x)$ may be *composed* to give a single function $h(x) = g(f(x))$.

-Tiny table uses some ideas from *functional programming* (such as this idea of composing functions) which may be familiar.
+micro table uses some ideas from *functional programming* (such as this idea of composing functions) which may be familiar.
 Another is the guarantee that a model will never mutate the data that is passed to it: it will return a new copy with the necessary transformations applied.

 ## Some simple examples
 ### One transformation: sorting by one column
-Note: `tt` is used as the name of the imported Tiny-table module throughout.
+Note: `tt` is used as the name of the imported micro-table module throughout.
 In this example the data is to be sorted by the values in the inches column, from least to greatest.
-A model may be created which implements a single [sort()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#sort) transformation like so:
+A model may be created which implements a single [sort()](https://github.com/stuwilmur/micro-table/blob/main/API.md#sort) transformation like so:
 ```javascript
 const m = tt.model().sort().inc('inches').end(); // Creates a model, m, sorting on 'inches'
 ```
-This model is applied to the data by calling one of its methods, [data()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#data), which accepts the data to be transformed as an argument:
+This model is applied to the data by calling one of its methods, [data()](https://github.com/stuwilmur/micro-table/blob/main/API.md#data), which accepts the data to be transformed as an argument:
 ```javascript
 const result1 = m.data(rainfall);